lbryio/lbry.com/content/news/170-forking-for-asic-resistance.md

 The second concern is that the AAHF created attack vectors that could be exploited against its users.
 The lowered hash rate can be used to 51% attack the chain, and the software update necessary for the hard fork may have left users on the wrong chain or exposed them to malware.

 It remains to be seen how these concerns will work out for Monero in the future.
-So far, things has gone smoothly as the Monero price has been stable and there has been no noticeable network disruption for the user.
+So far, things has gone smoothly as the Monero price has been stable and there have been no noticeable network disruptions for the users.
 The market for the most part has deemed this AAHF to be a success.
 However, this AAHF is likely just the opening battle in a war to determine who gets to control the Monero network.
-Bitmain, and other ASIC manufacturer, will not be undeterred if there is money to be made.
+Bitmain, and other ASIC manufacturers, will not be undeterred if there is money to be made.
 The next time this battle is fought, these concerns are going to be revisited again.